Design

 Table Tops

 We want to help you understand the terminology used when talking about solid wood table tops.
 Solid wood tops come in either plank or butcher block form.
-Plank form refers to the lumber in the raw form that we receive it from the saw mills.
+Plank form refers to the lumber in the raw form that we receive from the sawmills.
+The face grain will be showing, which gives a more traditional and elegant look.
 Butcher block refers to the look achieved when we cut the planks into multiple strips of wood, then turn the pieces 90 degrees placing the end grains face-up.

 Mainly for three reasons: